By: Claire Wilson. Last Updated: April 2022

 Pharma & Medical Device Job Announcements in Cork

-There has been much investment and a number of job announcements in Cork recently.
-Some of the most significant include:
+There has been significant investment and a number of job announcements in Cork recently.
+Some of the most notable include:

 Top Medical Device Companies in Cork